 Today, The AALC continues in the proud conservative ALC tradition, open to receive confessional pastors and congregations that may desire to walk together with us.

 We offer a biblical, Christian foundation for Lutheran pastors and congregations.
 We provide historic, confessionally Lutheran, theological training for 21st-century ministry.
-The AALC strives to confess the Christian faith in an unstable world, remaining evangelical and Christ-focused, being neither partisan nor sectarian.
-The AALC is committed to making disciples of all nations.
-We invite you to join us on this adventure in faith.
+The AALC confesses the Christian faith to an unstable world, remaining evangelical and Christ-focused, being neither partisan nor sectarian.
+The AALC is committed to making disciples of all nations, and we invite you to join us on this adventure in faith.